 From Polace it takes about 40 minutes to walk along the path through a wood and across the valley to Veliko and Malo Jezero.
 If you are taking a day trip to Mljet (this whole day speed-tour from Dubrovnik visiting hidden corners of the island of

 Mljet is very popular among travellers), catch TP Line catamaran departing from Gruz Pier at 9:15 am (arriving to Polace at 10:55 am).
 Be on time for return catamaran which departs from Polace at 4:55 pm (arriving to Dubrovnik at 6:35 pm).

-Note that village of Pomena, located just over 15 minutes walk from Malo Jezero of Mljet National Park is the main entry point to the Park.
+Note that village of Pomena, situated just over 15 minutes walk from Malo Jezero of Mljet National Park, is the main entry point to the Park.
 So if you are going to visit Mljet National Park be sure to take catamaran to Pomena, not Sobra.

 If you are drivining from Dubrovnik to Mljet you should reach Prapratno on Peljesac peninsula and from there catch a car ferry to Sobra on Mljet.
-This service, operated by JADROLINIJA is available several times a day.
-The journey time is around 45 minutes.
+This service, operated by JADROLINIJA is regular and the journey time is around 45 minutes.
 This is the only option of getting to Mljet by car.

 There's a bus that goes from Sobra to Pomena (via Polace and Govedjari) on the west of the island and another one from Sobra to Saplunara on the east of the island.
 These routes aren't so frequent so check the bus schedules upon your arrival to the island.
-Taxis also exist on the island of Mljet.
+Taxis also exist on Mljet island.